TormStorm/jagex-launcher-linux/README.md

 ## Why i created this repo

-Since Jagex doesn't seem to be interested in making a native Jagex launcher for linux, as well as not providing any documentation on how to make it run in linux i though i would make a step by step instruction.
-Hopefully this guide won't be needed in the future, but until then this provides a way for linux users to use the Jagex Launcher.
+RuneScape itself runs nativly in Linux, but unfortunatly the Jagex launcher does not, and has to be run thorugh Wine.
+RuneLite is not as straight forward to get running either, and since Jagex havne't provided any documentation on how to make it run i thoght i would this guide.
+Hopefully this won't be needed in the future, but until then this provides a way for linux users to use the Jagex Launcher.

 # How To: